syte/grouppoc/README.md

 ## How to run
 `docker-compose up` from the root of the application to see it in action.
 This will spin up a service that produces group updates, and another one that consumes the group updates, processes them, and updates the user groups in the database.
 Obviously this a mock example.
 Right now the group calculator processes a group at a time, but it's entirely realistic to break up each group update into multiple database level requests.
+By default it'll populate the database with some mock data so we can run the application.

 ## Notes
 The code is to highlight the diagram I had sent in.
 It's a POC so closing connections is missing since it won't be going into production.
 Mainly just wanted to highlight what I had suggested in my diagram.